 If you have ever wondered how to make a paper fortune teller, you have come to the right place!
 This clever paper fortune teller, a.k.a. cootie catcher, will get the kids doing chores!

-As a kid, I always looked forward to summer: no school, no homework.
-I could do all those things I didn’t have time for during the school year.
-Inevitably about 2-3 weeks into the summer break, I would get lazy and bored and forget all the things I had planned on doing during the school year.
+As a kid, I always looked forward to summer and winter break: no school, no homework.
+I could do all those things I didn’t have time for during school.
+I would get lazy and bored and forget all the things I had planned on doing during breaks.
 I could never decide what to do, which usually meant my parents would suggest cleaning my room, pulling weeds, scooping the dog poop or something else equally industrious and uninteresting.

 FREE Printable Fortune Teller Paper

 Download the handy, dandy super decision-y summer paper fortune teller!
 Available exclusively at Skip to my Lou for 5 easy payments of ZERO dollars! 😉

 All you have to do is download, print, cut & fold!
 These step-by-step instructions will walk you through how to make your origami fortune teller using a single square piece of paper and some diagonal folds.

 Paper Fortune Teller Game

 Once you’ve made your handy dandy summer fortune teller, play the fortune telling the game to figure out what activity you should do next.

 - have someone select a color and a direction to pull the fortune teller